 If you already signed up for Google Workspace but didn't complete the setup process, you can pick up where you left off.

 Click Continue to verify your domain with a TXT record.
 You can also click Switch verification method if you need to use another method.

 Click Copy to copy your unique verification record.

-- For type, select TXT.
+- For the record type, select TXT.

 Return to the setup tool in the Admin console and click Verify.

 Click Continue, then scroll to the bottom of the next page.
 Click Verify my domain.

 If you need help with verification you can contact G Suite Support.

 Next steps (G Suite only)